 Megan Traffanstedt, L.P.T., joined AltaPointe as a licensed psychological technician in September 2020 and works at BayView Professional Associates.
 She earned a bachelor’s degree in psychology from Auburn University and a master’s degree in psychology from Auburn University at Montgomery(AUM).
 Traffanstedt received specialty training in autism assessment at the Vanderbilt Treatment and Research Institute for Autism Spectrum Disorders.
 Her special interests include the psychological assessment of children, adolescents, and adults.

-Transcranial Magnetic Stimulation (TMS)
+Transcranial Magnetic Stimulation

 What is TMS?

-Transcranial Magnetic Stimulation (TMS) is a series of repetitive, brief and highly focused magnetic pulses, used to stimulate brain cells.
+Transcranial Magnetic Stimulation (TMS) is a series of repetitive, brief, and highly focused magnetic pulses used to stimulate brain cells.
 TMS is an effective, non-invasive, outpatient treatment with few known adverse effects.

 TMS is currently used in the treatment of Major Depressive Disorder and is usually prescribed when anti-depressants have failed.